Information for Brides to Be.

-One standout feature and one which has forever traditionally been associated with weddings and nuptials are the flowers.
-Flowers play a big part in any wedding ceremony and celebration, and great care and attention should be taken to get them just right.
-Flowers at a wedding have the following parts to play in a wedding; the brides bouquet, the bridesmaids bouquets, flower girls, buttonholes, corsages, center pieces for tables, flowers for the cake the list goes on, the choice is yours keep in mind your budget and your theme.
+One standout feature traditionally associated with weddings and nuptials are the flowers.
+Flowers play a big part in any wedding ceremony and celebration, great care and attention should be taken to get them just right.
+There are many different floral customizations for a wedding, the bride’s bouquet, the bridesmaids bouquet’s, flower girls, buttonholes, corsages, centre pieces for tables, flowers for the cake the list goes on, the choice is yours keep in mind your budget and your theme.

-Flowers are often a big talking point of any wedding, so choosing the right florist, colour theme, types of flowers, designs..
-Then to make that all fit into your budget, without faltering on the quality, is a lot to get right.
+Flowers are a big talking point of any wedding, so choosing the right florist, colour theme, types of flowers, designs, can be daunting, then to make that all fit into your budget, without faltering on the quality, is a lot to get right.
 Working with your chosen florist, and keeping an open mind, will often provide the solutions and look you have been thinking about.

 Below is an introduction to the different types of blooms available for your wedding day, this list is by no means the be all and end all, after all it is your wedding and should follow your own personal dreams and desires to make your day spectacular.